 Questar Capital Corporation (Lake’s apparent employer during the time period in question), is a Minneapolis, Minnesota based broker-dealer.
 Although it is unclear from the SEC’s Order what involvement (if any) Questar Capital directly had in Jamie Lake’s fraudulent activities, it does appear, based on the number of customer complaints filed against Lake, that Questar Capital did fail to adequately supervise Lake’s fraudulent securities activities.

-The White Law Group is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Boca Raton, Florida.
+The White Law Group is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Vero Beach, Florida.

 For more information on The White Law Group, visit https://www.whitesecuritieslaw.com.